Black Goji Berry

 We are very excited to offer this unique species of goji berry.
-Black Goji is gaining well-deserved popularity as a “superfood” because of the incredible nutrient density of its fruits.
-The deep purple pigments cointain many flavonoids, including reservatrol, and a high amount of anthocyanins that give the fruit its deep black color.
+Black Goji Berry is gaining well-deserved popularity as a “superfood” because of the incredible nutrient density of its fruits.
+The deep purple pigments contain many flavonoids, including resveratrol, and a high amount of anthocyanins that give the fruit its deep black color.
 Bushes are compact, growing 4-6 ft. tall, with greenish grey fleshy leaves and thorny branches that get so covered in fruit that it causes the branches to have a weeping habit.
 Fruits can be eaten fresh, dried or made into a tea, where just a few dried fruits will turn the water a deep purple color.
 Black Goji is self-fertile but may set heavier crops if other Black Goji’s are planted nearby.
 Drought tolerant and hardy to USDA Zone 5.

-Latin Name: Lycium barbarum
+Latin Name: Lycium ruthenicum

 Site and Soil: Black Goji Berry likes full to half-day sun and well-drained soil.

 Hardiness: Goji is hardy to minus 15° F. or below.

 Size at Maturity: 6-8 ft. in height

 Yield: Up to 1 quart

 Pests & Diseases: Goji is not bothered by pests or diseases